 EVT is now making deep inroads into the professional Opera world, as more and more conductors and coaches realise the benefits of a fact-based technique.
 Perhaps the most telling sign of how far EVT has come in the Opera field is the fact that Paul Farrington (Estill Vanguard Licensee) is now Technical Voice Coach at the Royal Opera.

 Estill Voice Training is being used by people at the very top of the Opera world.
 Can you afford to ignore it - and your problems - any longer?

 In January of 2010, Lisa Golda attended the Level One and Two Course presented by Estill teacher Kim Steinhauer, PhD, at Carthage College in Kenosha, Wisconsin.
 Her candid appraisal of Estill Voice Training appears in two articles published in the July and August editions of Classical Singer magazine.Click here for Part 1

-Andy is a professional vocal coach, not a school teacher or piano teacher doing a few singing lessons in their spare time.
+Andy is a full-time, professional vocal coach, not a school teacher, singer or pianist giving a few singing lessons in their spare time.
 Unlike a lot of voice teachers, Andy does not insist on long-term tuition, where students have to attend regular lessons, repeating the same exercises until their voice improves.
 You can attend as often as you like, but there's no compulsion to attend every week or every fortnight.
 In fact, many students only book sessions every 4 to 6 weeks.

 Estill Voice Training™ is known for producing quick results.
 Quite often, Andy finds that long-standing problems can be fixed in the first few lessons.
 At your first session, Andy will give you an assessment of your abilities and draw up a plan that ensures you get to where you want to be, as quickly as possible.

-If you're ready to take your voice to the next level, book a lesson with Andy today (see bottom of page).
+If you're ready to take your voice - and career - to the next level, book a lesson with Andy today (see bottom of page).to the next level, book a lesson with Andy today (see bottom of page).